 - Dr. Patrick Lanusse, Université de Bordeaux (CRONE team), France, CRONE Control methodology for SISO and/or MIMO and/or preview system

-who also give some practical examples, which advantageously implemented fractional order control efficiently.
+who within their presentations also gave some practical examples, which advantageously implemented fractional order control efficiently.
 The presentations of the speakers may be downloaded here, whereas their summary is below.

 Dr. Duarte Valerio – Basics and fundamental of fractional calculus

 In this presentation we will go through all the fundamentals of Fractional Calculus, presented for beginners.
 A mathematical background in Calculus is assumed, but no previous knowledge of Fractional Calculus is required to follow this talk.
 The most usual definitions of fractional derivatives and integrals (the definitions known as Grünwald-Letnikoff, Riemann-Liouville and Caputo) will be presented, as well the corresponding Laplace transforms, from which fractional order transfer functions and state-space representations can be found and their time and frequency responses studied.
 Finally, a practical matter will be addressed: the different ways of approximating such fractional order dynamical systems by integer order transfer functions

 Dr. Niranjan Saikumar – Fractional-order Precision Motion Control for Mechatronic Applications